Tiny Living With Tiny And Not So Tiny House Pets

 tiny house pets - josie

 So you are thinking about wanting to get a pet and you either live in a tiny house or soon will.
 Make sure you consider your space properly.
 I am not saying that you can’t have a big dog, just keep in mind that they need space, too.
 You will find that most tiny house people end up with smaller pets such as cats and small dogs, mainly because it is easy to hide their accouterments under the stairs in a drawer or cabinet.
 Again, if you are a true animal person, then you are probably going for what you want and you will make them work in the space that you have.
-We are a Treeing Walker Coonhound family (That is my Josie right there) and will probably continue to have them even once we are into our tiny house.
+We are a Treeing Walker Coonhound family (That is my Josie right there) and will probably continue to have them even once we are in our tiny house.
 That being said, in my family the dogs sleep on the bed.
 We know that we don’t want the dog falling out of a loft (or us for that matter) so the bedroom will go on the bottom floor.
-We also know that at 70 lbs, she is probably too big to hide under the stairs.
+We also know that at 70 lbs., she is probably too big to hide under the stairs.
 So we are going to have to find room for her to have a bed for during the day when our bed is stashed.
 It is all about compromise.
 Maybe you just want to have goldfish.
 That is perfectly fine.
 You can also have zero tiny house pets.
 Just remember, they have to live there, too.
 What kind of pets are you taking into your tiny house?
 Let me know in the comments below.

 Contact Us